scipy-conference/scipy_proceedings/papers/nadia_tahiri/00_bibderwalt.rst

    TO BE CONTINUE :label:`fig3`

-Ni et al. (2023) :cite:`ni2023structural` revealed that the Ubl1 protein of SARS-CoV-2 can compete with RNA molecules to bind to the N protein, resulting in the dissociation of viral ribonucleoprotein complexes.
-Their research team successfully determined the crystal structure of the N-terminal domain (NTD) of the N protein in complex with the ubiquitin-like domain 1 (Ubl1) of Nsp3 from the SARS-CoV-2 virus, with a resolution of 2.6 Angstrom.
-Based on these findings, they propose a model that explains how the N protein binding to the Ubl1 domain of Nsp3 leads to the dissociation of viral ribonucleoprotein complexes :cite:`ni2023structural`.
-Our phylogeography-based exploration pointed to a relatively strong correlation between mutations in the Ubl1 protein and precipitation.
-As a reproducible phylogeographic platform, aPhyloGeo-Covid aim to provides the possibility to expand the number of samples for further study and makes the analysis results comparable.
+Our phylogeography-based exploration revealed a notable correlation between mutations in the Ubl1 protein and precipitation.
+As a reproducible phylogeographic platform, aPhyloGeo-Covid offers the potential to expand the sample size for further investigation and facilitates the comparability of analysis results.

 Conclusions and future work
 ---------------------------